marctheshark3/sigmanaut-mining-pool-ui/connect_to_sigma_pool.md

 # How to Connect to the Sigmanaut Mining Pool

-Currently, there are two ports one for high hashrate and another for low hashrate.
+Currently, there are two ports one for high hashrate (>10Gh/s) and another for low hashrate (<10Gh/s).

 POOL URL:
 74.69.128.24